Freelancing software that helps you get paid faster.

 What are the highest paid freelance jobs?
 8 to choose from

-The flexibility of working for yourself is one of the reasons people leave their day jobs to become independent contractors.
+The flexibility of working for yourself, choosing who to send proposal templates to, or who to sign agreement templates with, are some of the reasons people leave their day jobs to become independent contractors.
 But there is another (often more important reason); freelancers can often make much more money being their own boss than if they were employed in a traditional workplace.
 When you take away time wasted commuting, being in dead-end meetings, and sitting in a break room, there's just much more of your day you can dedicate to producing.
 Pair that with a high per-project rate (vs. a stagnant per-hour wage) and it's easy to see why freelancing is the future for those with lofty income goals.

 While there is a wide range of acceptable pay scales for each freelance industry, most of us aim for the top.
 When you can work less and earn more, it’s often a sign that you’ve achieved something when clients are coming to you, and you don’t scare them away by quoting the highest of fees.
 Each industry will have what is considered a top-tier pay.
 Read on to see what we have determined to be the most in-demand freelance jobs, along with the earnings opportunities associated with each.